This post was originally published on the Mellanox blog.

-After years of talking about 5G, the telecom carrier most influential players are starting to roll out 5G services.
-According to Fierce Wireless, analyst firm CCS Insights now expects that 5G connections will approach 280 million by 2021, a 25% rise from their October 2017 forecast.
-Further, they predicted that the 1 billion mark in terms of 5G connections will be established in mid-2023 and 2.7 billion by 2025.
-That’s one third of the world’s population!
+After years of talking about 5G, telecom carriers most influential players are starting to roll out 5G services.
+According to Fierce Wireless, analyst firm CCS Insights now expects that 5G connections will approach 280 million by 2021—a 25% rise from their October 2017 forecast.
+Further, it is predicted that 1 billion mark in terms of 5G connections will be established in mid-2023, and 2.7 billion by 2025 (that’s one of third of the world’s population!).

 F5 Networks recently announced several new solutions and enhancements designed to allow service providers to launch 5G services.
 Included are improvements to their network functions virtualization (NFV) offering that enable the optimization and scale of existing 4G LTE and new 5G networks.
-These F5 solutions are powered by high performance networking based on NVIDIA Mellanox Ethernet networking technologies including 100Gb network adapters, switches, and cables.
+These F5 solutions are powered by high performance networking based on NVIDIA Ethernet technology, including 100G network adapters, switches, and cables.

-Although a transition to a 5G network seems like a giant leap, good news is that many of the F5 solutions and technologies that support 5G capabilities are already well-defined and in use by service providers and enterprise organizations around the world.
+Although the an operator’s transition to 5G network seems like a giant leap, the good news is that many of the F5 solutions and technologies that support 5G capabilities are already well-defined and in use by service providers and enterprise organizations around the globe.
 Thankfully, many of the F5 NFV solutions can be used to optimize and help secure your existing 4G LTE networks:

 - L4-L7 network services consolidation